nicosalm/salm.dev/src/writing/nash-equilibria-hide-from-algorithms/index.md

 In general, where $x$ represents the mixed strategy profile of all players:
 $$u_i(x) = \sum_{a_1 \in A_1} \cdots \sum_{a_n \in A_n} x_{1,a_1} \cdots x_{n,a_n} \cdot u_i(a_1, \ldots, a_n)$$

 We calculate the expected payoff by considering every possible outcome of the game.
-For each outcome, we multiply the payoff by the probability it occurs (which is the product of all players' individual action probabilities), then sum everything up.
+For each outcome, we multiply the payoff by the probability it occurs (which is the product of all players' individual action probabilities), then sum everything up[^totalexpectation].

 For example, if both players mix uniformly in Rock-Paper-Scissors with $x_{1,\text{Rock}} = x_{1,\text{Paper}} = x_{1,\text{Scissors}} = \frac{1}{3}$, each of the 9 outcomes occurs with probability $\frac{1}{9}$.
 The three wins, three losses, and three ties balance perfectly, giving expected payoff 0.

+[^totalexpectation]: This is just the law of total expectation.

 ## Nash Equilibrium